 In March 2020, the Financial Accounting Standards Board issued Accounting Standards Update 2020-04, Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting ("ASU 2020-04").
-The guidance provides optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transaction, subject to meeting certain criteria, that reference London Interbank Offered Rate ("LIBOR") or another reference rate expected to be discontinued.
+The guidance provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships, and other transactions, subject to meeting certain criteria, that reference London Interbank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
 ASU 2020-04 is effective for all entities as of March 12, 2020 through December 31, 2022.
-The Company expects that the adoption of this guidance will not have a material impact on the Company's financial position, results of operations or cash flows
+The Company expects that the adoption of this guidance will not have a material impact on the Company's financial position, results of operations or cash flows.